aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

           });
 ```

 Next, we can use this data-pending attribute to update the UI using CSS.
-We can put a class `group` on a parent div:
+We can put a class `group` on a parent div in the root layout:

 ```tsx
 // layout.tsx